 Bob Merrill, one of the era’s chief hitmakers, totted up a third number 1 songwriting credit here, after also being responsible for Mitchell’s She Wears Red Feathers and Lita Roza’s (How Much is) That Doggie in the Window?.
 With producing supremo Mitch Mitchell also back on board, Look at That Girl went to number 1 on 11 September and stayed there for an impressive six weeks.

 Less impressive is the song itself.
-Yes, finally something a bit more light-hearted, but despite the bounciness of the tune and Mitchell giving it his all, I’ve forgotten how it goes already.
+Yes, finally something a bit more light-hearted, but despite the bounciness of the tune and Mitchell giving it his all, it’s easily forgotten.
 A few things are of note though.
 Firstly, the lyrics are almost saucy, certainly if you compare them to previous number ones, although that’s not saying much.

 ‘Look at that girl, you see what I see